 How to get around Ireland and Scotland

 The best way to get around Ireland and Scotland is by driving, however, they do drive on the left side of the road.
 If you do not feel comfortable driving in another country, the best way to get around would be by bus or taxi.
 Just a fun little tip, many of the taxi drivers in Ireland, especially in Dublin love to talk your head off.
 It makes it fairly easy to learn more from these locals.
 Only looking to travel to Scotland?
 Be sure to read about this Scotland Itinerary.
+A lot of people will take a road trip through Ireland and Scotland.
+It can be pretty easy to navigate driving especially outside of the city.

 RELATED: Scotland Roadtrip